ossf/toolbelt/personas/softwaredeveloper.md

 ---

-## Name: Alex the Solution Architect
+## Name: Allison the Solution Architect

 ### Role:
 - Principal Software Architect at a cloud infrastructure company

 ### Background:
-- Alex spends most of his time thinking about how all the parts of an ML system come together—APIs, data pipelines, models, cloud infrastructure, and everything in between.
-He doesn’t write a ton of code anymore, but he’s the person people go to when something needs to scale securely.
-He got involved with OpenSSF after realizing there just weren’t enough solid architectural patterns for secure ML systems.
-Now he tries to fit in upstream work between design reviews and meetings.
+- Allison spends most of her time thinking about how all the parts of an ML system come together—APIs, data pipelines, models, cloud infrastructure, and everything in between.
+She doesn’t write a ton of code anymore, but she’s the person people go to when something needs to scale securely.
+She got involved with OpenSSF after realizing there just weren’t enough solid architectural patterns for secure ML systems.
+Now she tries to fit in upstream work between design reviews and meetings.

 ### Goals:
 - Make ML system design more secure, not just more scalable